Home » Canning & Preserving » How To Make Sauerkraut

 While fermented foods are slower to go bad, they most certainly can and will in time.
 So how can you tell if sauerkraut is bad?
 See below.

-My Sauerkraut Has Mold on it: Is it Safe to Eat?
+There’s Mold On It: Is it Safe to Eat?

 In most cases it is perfectly safe.
 Mold most often occurs when the cabbage isn’t submerged under the brine and comes in contact with air.
 When this happens it is perfectly safe to remove and discard the top layer of the sauerkraut.
 This is true if the mold is a greenish or grayish color.
 If however the mold is black, orange, or pink or if your sauerkraut has changed to an unpleasant color, slimy texture, or bad smell, then toss it.